-What’s in your Crisis Communications Plan?
+What’s in Your Crisis Communications Plan?

 When you think of crisis communications what comes to mind?
 Is it the Deepwater Horizon oil spill of 2010?
 Maybe the Tylenol scandal of 1982?
-We have all heard of a crisis situation in some context but what we don’t think about as much is how the communications professionals in these companies handled the crisis.
+We have all heard of a crisis situation in some context, but what we don’t think about as much is how the communications professionals in these companies handled the crisis.

 Behind the scenes of every crisis there is a communications team working to determine how to handle the situation.
 Depending on the severity of the crisis, this process can look very different from situation to situation.
-But all crisis management situations have one thing in common – the end result is dependent on how prepared the organization is for any crisis.
+But all crisis management situations have one thing in common — the result is dependent on how prepared the organization is for any crisis.
 The best way to prepare is to create a crisis communications plan.

 So what goes into a great crisis communications plan?
 Every plan is different but they share similar elements.